james868198/P2P-Kademlia/readme.md

     getBucket number        get specific bucket by number(number is between 1 to 160)

     get filename            get file from the network (e.g. get file1.txt)

+    store filename address  store file to the node

+    exit                    terminate the process

 ---